 Failing to meet any other legal theory for recovery, a victim of a dog bite can always seek to show that the owner of a dog violated a California law or statute designed to prevent dog bites.
 Such a law might require dogs to be on leashes or require that dogs be kept out of certain areas.

-Only a qualified personal injury attorney will be able to tell you which theory of recovery is best for your situation, and only after a careful examination of the facts of your case.
+The qualified personal injury attorneys in Los Angeles at Citywide Law Group will be able to tell you which theory of recovery is best for your situation, and only after a careful examination of the facts of your case.
 If you or someone you know was bitten by a dog, do not wait to consult with an attorney experienced in handling dog bite cases.